 PHR empowers medical students and physicians to use their unique skill set and influence to fight for human rights issues across the globe.

-Our mission is to give students the opportunity to learn more about the field of plastic surgery.
-We aim to accomplish this by hosting speakers and events that will give students insight into this field.
+The goal of the Plastic Surgery Interest Group is to offer students the opportunity to learn more about the field of Plastic Surgery.
+We aim to accomplish this by having presentations, workshops, and activities that will excite students about the field of Plastic Surgery.

 The Radiology Interest Group hopes to raise interest in the field of radiology and provide resources for prospective radiologists.